Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 The `for` statement in this program initializes one variable (`square`), tests another (`i`), and increments a third (`odd`). `i` is the number to be squared, square is the square of `i`, and `odd` is the odd number that must be added to the current square to get the next square (allowing the program to compute consecutive squares without performing any multiplications).

-The tremendous flexibility of the `for` statement can sometimes be useful; we’ll find it to be a great help when working with linked lists.
-The `for` statement can easily be misused, though, so don’t go overboard.
+The tremendous flexibility of the `for` statement can sometimes be useful; we'll find it to be a great help when working with linked lists.
+The `for` statement can easily be misused, though, so don't go overboard.
 The `for` loop in `square3.c` would be a lot clearer if we rearranged its pieces so that the loop is clearly controlled by `i`.

 ## 6.4 Exiting from a Loop

 We've seen how to write loops that have an exit point before the loop body (using `while` and `for` statements) or after it (using `do` statements).
 Occasionally, however, we'll need a loop with an exit point in the middle.
 We may even want a loop to have more than one exit point.
 The `break` statement makes it possible to write either kind of loop.

-After we’ve examined the `break` statement, we’ll look at a couple of related slatements: `continue` and `goto`.
+After we've examined the `break` statement, we'll look at a couple of related slatements: `continue` and `goto`.
 The `continue` statement makes it possible to skip part of a loop iteration without jumping out of the loop.
 The `goto` statement allows a program to jump from one statement to another.
 Thanks to the availability of statements such as `break` and `continue`, the `goto` statement is rarely used.

 ### 6.4.1 The `break` Statement

 We've already discussed how a `break` statement can transfer control out of a `switch` statement.
 The `break` statement can also be used to jump out of a `while`, `do`, or `for` loop.

 Suppose that we're writing a program that checks whether a number `n` is prime.
 Our plan is to write a `for` statement that divides `n` by the numbers between 2 and `n — 1`.
-We should break out of the loop as soon as any divisor is found; there’s no need to try the remaining possibilities.
+We should break out of the loop as soon as any divisor is found; there's no need to try the remaining possibilities.
 After the loop has terminated, we can use an `if` statement to determine whether termination was premature (hence `n` isn't prime) or normal (`n` is prime):

 ```C
 for (d = 2; d < n; d++)